asherikov/codeincomplete/README.md

 - `URDF` format is commonly used for robot model description in ROS.
 There is a standard parser for it, but no emitter.
-Unfortunately you may need to modify and store model automatically, e.g., when performing parameter identification, in which case you’ll have to implement some ugly workarounds.
+Unfortunately you may need to modify and store models automatically, e.g., when performing parameter identification, in which case you’ll have to implement some ugly workarounds.

 - The second example comes from STL library where you can find `std::to_string` (since C++11) but no `std::from_string`.
-For this reason, `boost::lexical_cast` should always be preferred since it works both ways.
+For this reason, `boost::lexical_cast` should be preferred since it works both ways.

 ### Configuration-driven development